 This web page shows only a small excerpt of our Ivey research.
-Another 247 words (18 lines of text) are included under the topic Early Ivey History in all our PDF Extended History products.
+Another 145 words (10 lines of text) covering the years 1644, 1648 and 1646 are included under the topic Early Ivey History in all our PDF Extended History products.

-More information is included under the topic Early Ivey Notables in all our PDF Extended History products.
+Another 61 words (4 lines of text) are included under the topic Early Ivey Notables in all our PDF Extended History products.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ivey family emigrate to North America:

 Ivey Settlers in United States in the 17th Century